📌 Calea Vacaresti 189, sector 4, Bucharest

 SWIFT: RNCBROBU

-For bank payment, please include at details of payment the following information: the candidate’s name, the name of the fee (tuition fee), the faculty (e.g. Medicine in English) and the year of studies (1st year).
+For bank payment, please include the following details in the payment reference: the candidate’s name, the name of the fee (tuition fee), the faculty (e.g. Dental Medicine in English) and the year of studies (1st year).

 Other information